jackthecodemonkey/ai-driven-finding-yodas/README.md

 * Able to switch map between the maze and pacman map
 * Able to select search algorithms
 * Able to add enemies on the map
-* Enemies automatically try to catch the mando
+* Enemies try to catch the mando
 * The mando avoids enemies and find all R2D2
 * Implement reinforcement learning in Rust and use it in browser